Who plays center field for the Tigers? If you’re not from Detroit, chances are you’re drawing a blank.

 Jones was expected to embrace center throughout 2017.
 But in spite of his speed and fielding ability, consistent failures at the plate made him difficult to keep around.

-A 90 mph fastball straight to noggin was the only justification Tigers’ manager Brad Ausmus needed to put Jones on the DL and eventually ship him back to AAA Toledo where he would remain for nearly the rest of the season.
+A 90 mph fastball straight to noggin was the only justification Tigers’ manager Brad Ausmus needed to put Jones on the DL and eventually ship him back to AAA Toledo where he would remain for much of the season.

 So who could secure center field now that another one bit the dust?
 That’s where Mikie what’s-his-face came in.